paracamplus/Yasmini/README.md

 Tests are written within a Description.
 The first two arguments (the message and the behavior) are mandatory.
-The optional third argument sets some options on the Description objects.
-All options are optional, their default value is shown in this typical example below
+The optional third argument sets some options on the Description object.
+All options are, well, optional, their default value is shown in this typical example below

 ```javascript